BenjaminShinar/Books-Resources/README.md

   - `decode`

 ### Chapter 6 - Formal Relational Query Languages

 - operations - can act on one relation and produce one relation back (unary), or run on pairs of relations (binary)
   - select (unary) - select/filter tuples that satisfy a predicate
   - project (unary) - project relation into new form with some of the attributes. will remove duplicates.
   - union (binary) - combine two relations together. will remove duplicates. relations must be the same arity (number of attributes) and the attributes must be the same domain.
   - set difference (binary) - tuples in one relation but not another. order matters.
-  - cartesian product (binary) - create a new relation with a schema that is the union of the two relations schema. each tuple gets paired with all the tuples in the other relations.
+  - Cartesian product (binary) - create a new relation with a schema that is the union of the two relations schema. each tuple gets paired with all the tuples in the other relations.
   - rename (unary) - give temporary name to a relation as part of the formula (????)
   - set intersection - appearing in both
-  - natural join - cartesian product which is filtered on some natural common attribute
+  - natural join - Cartesian product which is filtered on some natural common attribute
   - assignment - give temporary name (???)
   - outer join - dealing with missing information (right outer join, left outer join, full outer join)
 - aggregations